EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 After you have set up a channel and MQTT device on ThingSpeak, you can use this code to publish your data to it.

 Keep in mind that the order of variables in the VariableArray is **crucial** when publishing to ThingSpeak.
+If you set a user API key, this library will attempt to update your channel name and your field names with the logger ID and the variable names at bootup.

 <!--! @menusnip{thing_speak_publisher} -->